 - If you can’t go into details, say so.
 Don’t make something up.

-- In times of a 24/7 crowd-sourced surveillance linked via social media, such kind of stunts have become even more risky than before and usually lead to a disaster.
+- In times of a 24/7 crowd-sourced surveillance via social media, such kind of stunts have become even riskier than before and usually lead to a disaster.

 - Some still need to adapt their communications playbooks to the new media world.